The6thColumnProject/The6thColumnProject.github.io/README.md

 This Website is generated with [Gatsby](https://www.gatsbyjs.com/).
 [Gatsby](https://www.gatsbyjs.com/) is written in [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) and uses [React](https://reactjs.org/) and [GraphQL](https://graphql.org/).

-To [set up your system](https://www.gatsbyjs.com/docs/tutorial/part-zero/) set up your system you will need to install [node](https://nodejs.org/en/about/).
+To [set up your system](https://www.gatsbyjs.com/docs/tutorial/part-zero/) you will need to install [node](https://nodejs.org/en/about/).

 Once node is installed, install [Gatsby](https://www.gatsbyjs.com/) (globally).